Partners for Improvement in Islington labelled 'gangsters' at heated leaseholder meeting

 "It's an insult to the people living in this borough that he thinks he is beyond the law."

 Mr Irvine did take questions from the public at scrutiny meeting in February, no doubt a chastening experience as he was widely criticised for Partners purported failures.
-Partners alleged Mr Irvine wasn't invited to the May 8 meeting, which is disputed by Dr Potter.
-Mr Irvine has said he couldn't attend the April 10 meeting due to a family commitment but had invited leaseholders to "regular open forum meetings".
+Mr Irvine wasn't invited to Tuesday's meeting and said he couldn't attend the April 10 summit due to a family commitment.
+He claims he'd invited leaseholders to "regular open forum meetings".

 Another leaseholder chimed in saying she "didn't see the point in being in the same room as Tom Irvine", as her problems with partners are so long-standing they could have "promoted the cheese boy to the job he's got".